-The word ‘awesome’ is most definitely over-used but when it comes to Salcombe there are certain things that can always be relied upon to be a jaw-droppingly joyful experiences.
-Book your luxury Salcombe holiday home with us and enjoy five things that will rock your world…
+The word ‘awesome’ is most definitely over-used but when it comes to visiting Salcombe there are certain things that can always be relied upon to be a jaw-droppingly joyful experience.
+Book your luxury Salcombe holiday home with us and enjoy five things that will rock your world while visiting Salcombe.

 A drink with a view